-(A) An application for a permit to construct, reconstruct or make any repair (other than minor maintenance) to an OWTS shall be made to the Environmental Health Division on forms provided for that purpose, and each such application shall be accompanied by a filing fee set by resolution of the Board of Supervisors.
-No part of the fee shall be refundable, except as herein provided for an application for a new system.

-(1) The Health Officer may authorize credit of not more than 80 percent of the filing fee paid toward reapplication for an application which has expired pursuant to SCCC 7.38.093(C), subject to the following conditions:

-(a) The original applicant reapplies within 180 days of the date of expiration of the original application;

-(b) No installation or construction of any portion of the OWTS has taken place and the technical design and site plan are unchanged from the original application.
-If changes in the original application are required pursuant to SCCC 7.38.091(C), or because of site conditions or redesign of the original proposal, full filing fees are required upon reapplication.

-(B) Supporting documents as required by the Health Officer, including but not necessarily limited to plot plan(s) and floor plan(s), shall be submitted with the application for a permit.
+- (A)- An application for a permit to construct, reconstruct or make any repair (other than minor repair maintenance) to an individual sewage disposal system OWTS shall be made to the Environmental Health Services Agency Division on forms provided for that purpose, and each such application shall be accompanied by a filing fee set by resolution of the Board of Supervisors.
+No part of the fee shall be refundable, except as herein provided for an application for a new system. - (1) -The Director of Environmental Health Officer may authorize credit of not more than 80 percent of the filing fee paid toward reapplication for an application which has expired pursuant to SCCC 7.38.093(C), subject to the following conditions: - (a)- The original applicant reapplies within 180 days of the date of expiration of the original application; - (b)- No installation or construction of any portion of the individual sewage disposal systemOWTS has taken place and the technical design and site plan are unchanged from the original application.
+If changes in the original application are required pursuant to SCCC 7.38.091(C), or because of site conditions or redesign of the original proposal, full filing fees are required upon reapplication. - (B)- Supporting documents as required by the Health Officer, including but not necessarily limited to plot plan(s) and floor plan(s), shall be submitted with the application for a permit.
 The requirements for such supporting documents shall be as established by policy of the Health Officer.
+[Ord.
+4497 § 3, 1998; Ord.
+4440 § 5, 1996; Ord.
+4383 § 4, 1995; Ord.
+4220 § 2, 1992].